 There was a period in time I was working a highly stressful job and when I got home, although I was extremely tired I still found it in me to pick up a pen and just drew for 3-4 hours straight.

 I never thought about the time; I allowed my mind to follow the lines and with no premeditated thoughts I created art based on how I felt through the line movement.

 In a way, my hands just moved and my eyes just followed.

 Something therapeutic as I’ve described also became an obsession.
 Although there is this deep appreciation I have for line art and the creative use of line in art; I don’t believe my analysis on the importance of lines in art is biased.

 As an artist, I practice and express my creative vision through many mediums and in various styles.

 The Circle Line Drawing Series | Defining Art Series in Lines

 The previous blog post I wrote about on Kenalsworld was about art series.
 Answering why artists should create art series and defining what is an art series.
-Towards the end of the article, I share a few other art series I have been working on and some that art ongoing like the Royalty Art series.
+Towards the end of the article, I share a few other art series I have been working on and some that art ongoing like the gold and black Royalty Art series.

 I found this cool SlideShare breaking down how line as an element of art is used in so many ways.